jito-foundation/stake-deposit-interceptor/package/README.md

-  validatorVote,     // validator vote account stakeAccount,      // stake account to deposit poolTokenReceiverAccount // optional, will create ATA if not provided );
+  validatorVote,     // validator vote account stakeAccount,      // stake account to deposit poolTokenReceiverAccount // optional, will create ATA if not provided remainingAccounts  // optional additional accounts to append to the instruction );
 ```